 Many of the courses in the Fine Arts satisfy the general education requirement for graduation and can be transferred to other institutions.
 The applied programs include transfer and career and technical education training in Graphic Design, Motion Picture/Television, and Photography.
 Both associate degrees and certificates are offered in the Applied Arts programs.

 Students in Arts, Communication, and Hospitality are provided opportunities to:

-Faculty in Arts, Communication, and Hospitality are working artists and performers, and those in the Applied Arts have industry experience.
-The faculty is committed to providing students with a full understanding of the arts and opportunities to participate in and perform in a broad range of student performance groups, including groups in music and theater, and in exhibiting work in the Student Art Gallery and other venues on and off-campus.
+Faculty in Arts, Communication, and Hospitality are working artists and performers.
+Faculty is committed to providing students with a full understanding of the arts and opportunities to participate in and perform in a broad range of student performance groups, including groups in music and theater, and in exhibiting work in the Student Art Gallery and other venues on and off-campus.

 - Architecture/Construction Management

 - Fashion Studies

 - Hospitality and Tourism

 - Mass Communication